For those stripped of their dignity, I create.

-I began my career in two realms preoccupied with themselves: the pharmaceutical industry and the United States Capitol.
-To keep my personal focus outwardly aimed, I began working with the terminally ill.
-My hospice patients and their families taught me the enduring value of maintaining one’s dignity.
+It hasn’t always been so.
+I have worked in two self-occupied realms: the pharmaceutical industry and the United States Senate.
+For balance, I began volunteering with the terminally ill.
+My hospice patients and their families taught me the importance of dignity.

 Then one day, I discovered the artist within me.
 I diligently learned materials and methods…and how

 to use my art to defend others: the homeless, gender-orientation marginalized, original Americans, drug addicts.

 Beauty lures viewers to my work, but as they approach, the art has its say.
 Sometimes it speaks loudly, stingingly; other times softly.
 My artworks please the eye, while knifing the conscience.
 Flash Sideways, the name of my studio, celebrates this duality.
 While a flashback revisits the past, a flash sideways represents an alternate interpretation or reality.

 Instead of relying on one medium to provide the sole visual language in which I am fluent, I am a polyglot: material matters.
 I work hard to select the material with the greatest visual communication value for each project: buffalo skulls from my native South Dakota, text of Supreme Court decisions, sidewalk rubble.